-This function requires you to select a floating-point model that supports exceptions.
-For example, --fpmode=ieee_full or --fpmode=ieee_fixed.
+This function requires a floating-point model that supports exceptions.
+In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.

 controlfp() also modifies a control word using a mask to isolate the bits to modify.
 For every bit of mask that is zero, the corresponding control word bit is unchanged.
 For every bit of mask that is nonzero, the corresponding control word bit is set to the value of the corresponding bit of new.
 The return value is the previous state of the control word.